Sunday, June 28, 2009

 Tel Aviv.
 Boaz, a former soldier in the '82 Lebanon war, has nightmares about 26 wild dogs surrounding his home, which he sees as an allegory of the 26 dogs he killed when Israeli troops wanted to enter a Lebanon village unnoticed.
 His friend, Ari Folman, a director who also served in the war when he was only 19, listens to his observations and decides to interview his other colleagues.
 He meets with Carmi, Ori and others, as they discuss those days.
 Ari eventually remembers himself an incident that he has suppressed, the Sabra and Shatila massacre.

-The story is very straight-forward and it thus seems somehow dry and too conventional at moments, which, together with a few pretentious and pompous scenes, comes off as the "Waltz's" biggest flaws.
+The story is very straight-forward and it thus seems somehow dry at moments, which, together with a few pretentious and pompous scenes, comes off as the "Waltz's" biggest flaws.
 Luckily, Folman included a few refreshingly 'daft' touches that always avoid a grey atmosphere, the best being humorous ones: in one sequence, the IDF soldiers are shown when they think the whole war will be a picnic as they enter Lebanon, happily singing "Good Morning, Lebanon!" while their tank rolls over car after car on a road, while it even "scratches" a wall trying to take a curve in a too narrow street.
-In one virtuoso sequence, the soldiers shoot with tank shells and rockets to hit a red car with an assassin, but they miss it again and again, "accidentally" destroying all the buildings in the area, while one soldier even imagines his machine gun is a guitar and starts to play a song while war planes drop bombs in tune to his melody!
-All these are small humorous touches to somehow ease the heavy subject, yet it's always clear the dark-realistic mood prevails and just enhances the political message.
+In one virtuoso directed sequence, at around 37 minutes into the film, one soldier imagines his machine gun is a guitar and starts to play a song ("I bombed Sidon today") on the Lebanese coastline, as the time lapse shows dozens of soldiers and tanks coming and going in a second, a man surfing in the sea, while war planes drop bombs in tune to his melody.
+All these are small humorous touches to somehow ease the heavy subject that is anticipated in the finale, yet it's always clear the dark-realistic mood prevails and just enhances the political message.
 Not many films address such topics, but this one does, and it does it with intelligence, which is why the finale depicting the Sabra and Shatila massacre hits all the harder.

 Wednesday, June 3, 2009